What is KBART?

 Questions that a content provider might ask

-Why should content providers work with vendor knowledge bases?
+Why should content providers work with knowledge bases?

 Knowledge bases are at the heart of modern library tools and systems for e-resources.
 Quality KB data delivered following the KBART Recommended Practice makes it more likely that users will connect with your content through OpenURL, discover your content through the library's catalog, browse your titles using journal and book portals or A-Z lists, and find your content through discovery services.
 Using KBART, one format is all you need for KB feeds and librarian title list information.

-How does a content provider’s KBART data work in vendor knowledge bases?
+How does a content provider’s KBART data work in knowledge bases?

-Vendors obtain KBART data from the content provider directly, preferably through a publicly-accessible web page, and vendors and content providers communicate with each other regarding the details of the provider’s content and any known issues.
-Vendors ingest the data into their KBs, and libraries then select the packages and titles that they have access to.
-These library-specific selections provide the holdings data needed to support vendor products for linking and discovery.
+Knowledge base suppliers obtain KBART data from the content provider directly, preferably through a publicly-accessible web page, and KB suppliers and content providers communicate with each other regarding the details of the provider’s content and any known issues.
+Knowledge base suppliers ingest the data into their KBs, and libraries then select the packages and titles that they have access to.
+These library-specific selections provide the holdings data needed to support products for linking and discovery.
 These tools help get library users to the content provider’s platform, using whatever authentication methods (IP, Shibboleth/Athens, username/password, etc.) the content provider has for that library to ensure legitimate access.
 KBART makes it easier for libraries and users to discover and engage with a provider’s content.

 As a content provider, how can I get started using KBART?